iterative/dvc.org/content/docs/user-guide/contributing/blog.md

 # Writing Blog Posts

-To create a new post, you need to create a PR to the DVC website [project](https://github.com/iterative/dvc.org).
+To create a new post, you need to create a PR to the DVC website super mega ultra great [project](https://github.com/iterative/dvc.org).

 ## Prepare your environment